dansand/Python/part2/numpy.md

 [ 1500.000 -0.945  7.157  17.483  8.990  8.166]
 ```

-Okay, what aboutthe first column?
+Okay, what about the first column?

 ```print